washingtonyachtclub/documents/WYC_Policies.md

 #### Inboard Keelboats
 Keelboats greater than 27 feet in length with inboard engines installed inside of them.
 Require a Keelboat Skipper Rating and separate Rig Ratings to sail, and they may not participate in Duck Dodge.

-#### Ithaka
-Ithaka is a 44 foot long Swan 441 keelboat.
-It is the largest sailboat that the Club owns, and its normal usage is governed by the Ithaka Policy Document.

 ### Whaler Fleet
 Rescue powerboats maintained for the purpose of rescue and instruction.